Intrinsic vs. Extrinsic Motivation: Understanding the Key Differences

 Studying hard to get a high grade

-Extrinsic motivation encourages engagement in an activity that may not be enjoyable but needs to be done.
-For example, studying for exams or meeting a work deadline and helps in encouraging one to reach the goal or complete responsibilities.
+- Extrinsic motivation plays a key role because it encourages engagement in an activity that may not be enjoyable but needs to be done, helping in achieving goals and fulfilling responsibilities, such as studying for exams or meeting a work deadline.

-Understanding both intrinsic and extrinsic motivation can enhance performance and support in staying committed in different areas of life, such as school, work, and personal growth.
+Understanding both intrinsic and extrinsic motivation can improve performance and support staying focused in different areas of life, such as school, work, and personal growth.

 Can Intrinsic and Extrinsic Motivation Work Together?

 Intrinsic and extrinsic motivation can work together when people enjoy doing something (which is intrinsic motivation) and also get a reward for it (which is extrinsic motivation).
-For instance, when a student feels interested in learning something new, and become happy when they also get a reward for it.
+For example, when a student feels interested in learning something new, they become happy when they also get a reward for it.
 When both work together, it can make the activity enjoyable and also rewarding.

 Physical rewards (prizes)__if overused, can reduce intrinsic motivation.